 This is our emergency and informational contact system that is built into our Student Information System.
 Every family can be contacted within minutes.
 The Option C Parent Alert System is used to communicate school closings, delayed openings and important school information via email, text or phone call.
-Please make sure your phone numbers are current, in the event of a change it is imperative that you notify the school of the correct numbers. (i.e. home, cell and/or work).
+Please make sure your phone numbers are current..
 We also post any closing information on the school homepage at sksschool.org and on social media.

-During inclement weather please be aware that bus transportation follows your local school district.
+During inclement weather, please be aware that bus transportation follows your local school district.
 All students need to be aware of their family's emergency procedures and familiar with contingency plans.
-As a back up to Option C please tune into 6abc and CBS 3 (KYW) for the school closing and weather related information.
+As a back up to Option C, please tune into 6abc and CBS 3 (KYW) for the school closing and weather related information.